marianethomson/zen-tickets-internship/README.md

 # zen-tickets-internship

-This project is a simple ticket viewer to connect with the Zendesk API, using Sinatra.
+This project is a simple ticket viewer to connect with the Zendesk API, using Rails.

 # Features:
 The ticket viewer allows you to: